Date: 20 June – 4 July 2022

 You can find the program schedule by clicking here.

-Seminar classes will be conducted in Cappadocia University Campus.
+Seminar classes will be conducted in Gül Konakları.

 Prof. Robert OUSTERHOUT (University of Pennsylvania)

 Prof. Ousterhout (PhD University of Illinois) is Professor Emeritus in the History of Art at the University of Pennsylvania, where he taught 2007-17.
 A recognized specialist in Byzantine architecture, his research focuses on the documentation and interpretation of the vanishing architectural heritage of the eastern Mediterranean.
 His current fieldwork concentrates on Byzantine architecture, monumental art, and urbanism in Constantinople, Cappadocia, and Jerusalem.
 Since 2011 he has co-directed the “Cappadocia in Context” graduate seminar.
 His most recent book is Visualizing Community: Art Material Culture, and Settlement in Byzantine Cappadocia, Dumbarton Oaks Studies 46 (Washington, DC, 2017).
-A textbook, Eastern Medieval Architecture, is due from Oxford University Press in 2019, sponsored by the Onassis Foundation.
+His book Eastern Medieval Architecture (Oxford University Press in 2019), was awarded the 2021 Haskins Medal by the Medieval Academy of America.

 Doç.
 Dr. Tolga UYAR (Nevşehir Hacı Bektaş University)